hipstas/kaldi-pop-up-archive/README.md

 sh ./setup.sh
 ```

-The script above uses `nohup` to keep your job running in the background.
-If you'd like to monitor its status, use the following infinite loop:
+To keep your job from ending when you close the terminal window (or your connection to the server is interrupted), use `nohup sh ./setup.sh` instead, then close the window.
+If you'd like to monitor the job's status, open a new terminal session and use the following command to display the end of your `nohup` log file every 3 seconds:

 ```
 while :; do tail -n 30 nohup.out; sleep 3; done